IBSim/VirtualLab/docs/source/structure.rst

 RunFiles
 ********

 The *RunFiles* directory contain the driver files to launch virtual experiments, referred to as *Run* files.
-This directory contains a number of templates which the user may customise for their own applications.
+This directory contains a number of templates which the user may customise for their own applications, including ones specifically for each of the tutorials in :file:`RunFiles/Tutorials`.

 The structure of a *Run* file is explained in `Running a Simulation <runsim.html>`_.
 A detailed template file :file:`Run.py` is also included in the top level directory of **VirtualLab** i.e. the installation location.